pianomanfrazier/techblog/content/post/drafts/lilypond-in-markdown.md

 ```
 See [the actual code](https://github.com/pianomanfrazier/lilypond-in-markdown/blob/master/.eleventy.js#L80).

 You can then style the output however you like.
 Here I am using a monokai inspired theme based on the Prism Okaidia theme.
-See my [the css](https://github.com/pianomanfrazier/lilypond-in-markdown/blob/master/css/lilypond.css).
+See [my css](https://github.com/pianomanfrazier/lilypond-in-markdown/blob/master/css/lilypond.css).

 To use the custom tag it looks like